bradbell/xrst/sphinx/test_out/begin_cmd.rst

 Note that it is the group name and not the group that is empty.

 .. meta::
-   :keywords: output, file
+   :keywords: output

-.. index:: output, file
+.. index:: output

 .. _begin_cmd@output_file: